this-vijay/this-vijay.github.io/labour.md

 and shows  migrant workers reaching home after walking hundreds of kilometers on foot, only to find existing labor laws have been destroyed.
   The banner reads 'UP Government welcomes workers home'.
 The newspaper headline reads 'UP dismantles all labor laws'.

-It was later
-<a href="https://www.groundxero.in/2020/06/23/the-pandemic-in-cartoons-part-2/">featured in a collection of cartoons by groundxero</a> depicting the reality of India's harsh lockdown

 <center>
 <a href="../images/labour/UP_migrants_tamil_small.jpg"><img SRC="../images/labour/UP_migrants_tamil_small.jpg" ALT=""></a>
 </center>
-your comment goes here
-and here
--->

 <hr>